2012 Adjaran legislative election

 Legislative elections were held in Adjara, an autonomous republic within Georgia, on October 1, 2012.
-Adjara elected its 18-member parliament, Supreme Council, in the region's 6th local legislative election since Georgia declared independence from the Soviet Union in 1991.
+Adjara elected its 21-member parliament, Supreme Council, in the region's 6th local legislative election since Georgia declared independence from the Soviet Union in 1991.

 Background

-The 18-member Supreme Council of Adjara is elected for a 4-year term.
-Six of its members are elected through the majoritarian contest in single-mandate constituencies and the remaining 12 seats are filled through the proportional contest from those parties or blocs which clear 5% threshold.
+The 21-member Supreme Council of Adjara is elected for a 4-year term.
+Six of its members are in single-member constituencies and the remaining 15 seats are filled through proportional representation from parties which clear a 5% threshold.

 The last election, held in November 2008, was won by Georgia's ruling United National Movement, which had 15 seats in the Council.
 The remaining 3 seats were won by the opposition Christian-Democratic Movement.

 Results

 The election was held simultaneously with the nationwide parliamentary election on October 1, 2012.
-The opposition Georgian Dream coalition, spearheaded by Bidzina Ivanishvili, received 57.55% of votes in the proportional, party-list contest; the incumbent United National Movement party, led by President of Georgia Mikheil Saakashvili, garnered 36.94%.
+The opposition Georgian Dream coalition, spearheaded by Bidzina Ivanishvili, received 57.66% of votes in the proportional, party-list contest; the incumbent United National Movement party, led by President of Georgia Mikheil Saakashvili, garnered 37.01%.
 Other five parties, which were running in the Adjara election, failed to clear 5% threshold.
-The Christian-Democratic Movement received 2.82%, the Georgian Labour Party 1.28%, and the New Rights 0.55%.
+The Christian-Democratic Movement received 2.82%, the Georgian Labour Party 1.28%, and the New Rights 0.56%.
 The Georgian Dream candidates won in 3 out of Adjara's 6 single-mandate constituencies (Batumi, Kobuleti, and Khelvachauri); other 3 constituencies (Keda, Khulo, and Shuakhevi) were won by the United National Movement.

 As a result, the Georgian Dream secured 13 seats and the remaining 8 seats were taken by the United National Movement.